kpingul/packetsniffer/README.md

 * Create a threat detection service
 	- based on ip addresses and domains
-	- checks whether workstation visited a potential suspicious or malicious website
+	- checks whether a workstation visited a potentially suspicious or malicious website
 	- internal host to host communication
 	- utlize free threat intel feeds and open source APIs
 	- scheduling mechanism to update feeds